 But they had to wait six years for the Giro to be run again.

 During the rest of 1940 and 1941, the rivalry between Coppi and Bartali became more intense, even though the two cyclists were still racing in the colors of Legnano.
 In the 1940 Giro di Lombardia, Coppi was close to winning, he escaped from an early break, but his stomach played up again, and Bartali did overtake him, won the race.

 1941 started brightly for Coppi, he won the single-day spring events Giro dell’Emilia, Giro del Veneto, Tre Valli Varesine, and Giro della Provincia di Milano.
 He had recruited at least one Legnano teammate to work for him instead of Bartali: Mario Ricci.

-Coppi also won he 1941 Giro della Toscana, he rode the final 40 miles alone and finished three minutes ahead of Bartali.
-In only his second season as professional, he seemed stronger than his master.
+Coppi also won the 1941 Giro della Toscana, he rode the final 40 miles alone and finished three minutes ahead of Bartali.
+In only his second season as a professional, he seemed stronger than his master.